Templates

 9. Procedure in the event of an unsatisfactory outcome - this section sets out the process for an employee to appeal a decision where their flexible working request has been rejected.
 There is no statutory right of appeal against a decision about a request for flexible working.
 However, allowing an employee to appeal is good practice.

-How can Docue help?
+How can Docue help your business?

 Content made by lawyers: Docue’s flexible working policy template allows you to create a top-quality document in minutes.
 The service includes model clauses designed by lawyers to help you draft the policy yourself and tailor it to your needs.
 And don’t worry if you get stuck along the way - Docue’s lawyer-drafted guidance notes are there to help you navigate through the process.